Gerosullivan/Pangur/context/spec.md

 ## 11. Audio

 - Six-track music playlist lives in `/assets/music`, plays in numeric filename order (`01_` → `06_`), auto-starts at 50% volume when the app loads, and loops back to the first track after the last finishes.
 - Global vertical control bar sits at the right middle of the shell on every screen with play/pause, mute/unmute, skip track, and a toggleable volume slider.
 Volume/mute preferences persist via settings.
+When music first starts playing, the play/pause button briefly flashes to signal it can be paused immediately.

 ## 12. Open Questions